sttp/Specification/Sections/Commands.md

 > :information_source: The data point packet commands are sent continuously after a successful `subscribe` command and will continue to flow for available measurements until an `unsubscribe` command is issued.

-#### Signal Mapping Function
+#### Signal Mapping Command

 * Wire Format: Binary
   * Includes a mapping of data point Guids to run-time signal IDs
   * Includes per data point ownership state, rights and delivery characteristic details

-#### NoOp Function
+#### NoOp Command

 When data channel functions are operating over a lossy communications protocol, e.g., UDP, and command channel functions are operating over a reliable communications protocol, e.g., TCP, then command channel activity may remain quiet for some time.
-To make sure the connection for the command channel is still established the `NoOp` function allows a periodic test of connectivity.
+To make sure the connection for the command channel is still established the `NoOp` command allows a periodic test of connectivity.

 The `NoOp` function is always sent with an empty payload.
 The command is designed to be sent over the command channel on a configurable schedule.
 For implementations of STTP, when the command is sent any exceptions are monitored such that if there are any then the command channel connection can be reestablished.